sawft99/Obsidian-SecPlus/Sec+/Chapter 4 - Security Applications & Devices/Software Firewalls.md

 # About
 ---
-- Software app that protect one computer or server ^357ca6
+- Software app that protects one computer or server ^357ca6
 	- Also called "<u>Host based</u>" firewall
 - Set rules and polices for in and out traffic
 	- Example